Charles A. Blanchard (academic administrator)

-Charles A. Blanchard (November 8, 1848 – December 20, 1925) was the second president of Wheaton College in Wheaton, Illinois.
-He succeeded his father, Jonathan Blanchard, to the office in 1882 and served Wheaton in that capacity until his death, in 1925.
-He also served for two years as senior pastor of the Moody Church in Chicago.
+Charles Albert Blanchard (November 8, 1848 – December 20, 1925) was an American educator, Congregational minister, author, reformer, and the second president of Wheaton College in Wheaton, Illinois.
+He succeeded his father, Jonathan Blanchard, as president of the college in 1882 and served until his death in 1925.
+His forty-three-year presidency was the longest in Wheaton's history and helped shape the college's later identity as a centre of conservative evangelical higher education.